sdr4w/RepData_PeerAssessment1/PA1_template.md

 ```

 <img src="figure/histogram.png" title="plot of chunk histogram" alt="plot of chunk histogram" style="display: block; margin: auto;" />
-An average of 1.0766 &times; 10<sup>4</sup> steps are taken daily.
-The median number of steps taken daily is 10765.
+An average of 10766.189 steps are taken daily.
+The median value of steps taken daily is 10765.

 ```r
 summary(df.Daily);